 304 Not Modified

-The HTTP 304 Not Modified status code is returned by the server to indicate a conditional request succeeded but the resource has not changed since the client's last cached copy.
+When a conditional request confirms the resource has not changed since the client's last cached copy, the server responds with 304 Not Modified.
 The response carries no message body and instructs the client to reuse its stored representation.

 Usage